jacobireland/MoodMates/README.md

 files for guidance

 5) Create a stylesheet for your page.
 Create a new file in the components folder and give it a name.
 In your app page .js file, the name of this stylesheet file should replace STYLE_SHEET_NAME on line 3.
+Paste the following into your stylesheet:

+import {StyleSheet} from 'react-native'

+const styles = StyleSheet.create({
+})

+All of your code can go in between the brackets (look at styles.js in main folder for reference).

-6) Go to App.js, and replace "<MoodIcon/>" with <SOME_NAME/>
+7) Go to App.js, and replace "<MoodIcon/>" with <SOME_NAME/>

-7) Run 'npx expo start' and begin adding code to your SOME_NAME.js file and styling it in your STYLE_SHEET_NAME.js file.
+8) Run 'npx expo start' and begin adding code to your SOME_NAME.js file and styling it in your STYLE_SHEET_NAME.js file.
 As you add code and save your changes, you will see it appear in the Expo Go app!

-8) When you have completely finished coding a page (statically), switch to the master branch, copy and paste your two files into the components folder, and commit/push.
+9) When you have completely finished coding a page (statically), switch to the master branch, copy and paste your two files into the components folder, and commit/push.
 That's it!